 Department of Ethnology and Cultural Anthropology in Poznań is the oldest and the largest anthropology department in Poland.
-It offers a wide range of courses both in Polish and English.
+Its teaching has been awarded by the national accreditation authority as of outstanding quality.
+Thanks to excellent, internationally trained research and teaching staff, the department offers a wide thematic range of courses in English and in Polish.

-We also offer a postgraduate/PhD program.
-The Department has also the right to award postdoctoral degree in Ethnology (i.e. habilitation – a qualification as a university professor).
+We also offer a doctoral programme for interested excellent graduates of Anthropology, Ethnology or neighbouring disciplines.
+The Department has also the right to award the national postdoctoral degree in Ethnology (i.e. habilitation – a qualification as a university professor).

 The history of the Department goes back to 1919, when after the First World War, the University was established in the city of Poznań.
 An original part of the Poznań University, ours is the oldest Department of Ethnology in Poland.
 Since the Department’s beginnings, scholars have specialised in Ethnology, consisting of ethno-history, regional studies and folklore studies.
-The Department of Ethnology was renamed the Department of Ethnology and Cultural Anthropology in 1992.
-This change of name reflected the broadening of research fields.
-The Department is composed of four sections: Polish and Regional Studies; European Studies and Cultural Criticism; Contemporary Cultural Studies and Non-European Studies.
+The Department of Ethnology was renamed the Department of Ethnology and Cultural Anthropology in 1992 and Department of Anthropology and Ethnology in 2019.
+These changes of name reflected the broadening of research fields.
+The Department is composed of four sections: Cultural Anthropology; Social Anthropology; Ethnology and Anthropological Theory and Methodology.

 We maintain a strong tradition of broad-based undergraduate and graduate education.